tmconnect/ACF-Justified-Image-Grid/README.md

 <a href="http://www.dreihochzwo.de/wordpress-plugins/advanced-custom-fields-addon-justified-image-grid/" title="Demo &amp; Info" target="_blank">Demo &amp; Info</a>

 Ideally, Justified Gallery tries to show images without modifying its aspect ratio and without cropping them.
-But, when limited by the maximum row size it sometimes crop images a little bit to fill the grid.
+But, when limited by the maximum row size it sometimes crops images a little bit to fill the grid.

 The field settings allow an individual display of the grid